-22. Future Development Applications shall demonstrate the incorporation of ESD principles in the design, construction and by ongoing operation phases of the development, in accordance prepared by demonstrate the base targets within ESD Guidelines Report prepared by demonstrate to achieve the stretch target (where relevant and feasible).
+22. Future Development Applications shall demonstrate the incorporation of ESD principles in the design, construction and ongoing operation phases of the development, in accordance with the base targets within ESD Guidelines Report prepared by Ecospecifier Consulting dated October 2010.
+Where no base target is provided within this report, the development should strive to achieve the stretch target (where relevant and feasible).